 “Parents facing their son or daughter’s eating disorder are caught in a stormy night of fear and confusion.
 This second edition is a welcome lighthouse.
 Like the authors’ family-based treatment model, the book empowers parents with the information and direction needed to ride out the storm and find safety.
 I recommend this book to parents, clinicians, and advocates.”—Laura Collins Lyster-Mensh, MS, founder of Families Empowered and Supporting Treatment of Eating Disorders (F.E.A.S.T.)

 “From two renowned clinician-researchers, this book offers plenty of useful information.
 Throughout, vignettes offer clear-cut advice on how to respond to the many issues parents encounter before, during, and after treatment.
-This book is suitable for anyone who wants to learn more about the impact of eating disorders on families, and how to help.”—W. Stewart Agras, MD, Department of Psychiatry, Stanford University
+This book is suitable for anyone who wants to learn more about the impact of eating disorders on families, and how to help.”—W. Stewart Agras, MD, Department of Psychiatry and Behavioral Sciences (Emeritus), Stanford University

 “Eating disorders can creep into your family life and take you by surprise.
 This book, written by two of the foremost clinicians in the field, illustrates the multifaceted nature of the problem and allows you to expand your resources based on their wisdom.”—Janet Treasure, PhD, FRCP, FRCPsych, Director, Eating Disorders Research Unit, Kings College London, United Kingdom

 “In the fall of 2005 our daughter was confined to a hospital bed.
 Her doctor recommended Help Your Teenager Beat an Eating Disorder